nikitavoloboev/data/programming-languages/go/Go.md

 # Notes
 - I can call functions from anywhere if they are in the same package
 - The package “main” tells the Go compiler that the package should compile as an executable program instead of a shared library
+- Note that any type implements the empty interface interface{} because it doesn't have any methods and all types have zero methods by default